DeepLabCut/DeepLabCut-Workshop-Materials/summer_course2020.md

 www.deeplabcut.org

 We suggest student self organize into groups to work through this together.
-Prehaps find eachother on Gitter or Twitter:
+Perhaps find each other on Gitter or Twitter:
 [![Gitter](https://badges.gitter.im/DeepLabCut/community.svg)](https://gitter.im/DeepLabCut/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Twitter Follow](https://img.shields.io/twitter/follow/DeepLabCut.svg?label=DeepLabCut&style=social)](https://twitter.com/DeepLabCut)

 ## Quick Start:

-You need: a computer, Anaconda for python3 installed, and DeepLabCut (CPU version)
+You need: Anaconda for python3 and DeepLabCut installed (CPU version)
 - you should have a [CPU version of DeepLabCut installed on your laptop](https://github.com/AlexEMG/DeepLabCut/blob/master/conda-environments/README.md).
 We will assume you don't all have GPUs at home, so we will utilize cloud-computing resources for those steps.